Zedyas/zen-forge/README.md

 In order, with the next item first:

-1. Print and Export as PDF
-2. More spreadsheet formats: `.tsv`, `.xls`, Apple `.numbers` and `.ods`
+1. Sumi, for documents
+2. Slides, for presentations
 3. More Ledger tools: borders, filters, conditional formatting, dropdown lists and charts
-4. Search in PDFs
-5. iPhone photos (`.heic`) in PDF from images
+4. iPhone photos (`.heic`) in PDF from images
-6. Sumi, for documents
-7. Notarized builds, so Zendo opens without the Open Anyway step
+5. Notarized builds, so Zendo opens without the Open Anyway step and installs its own updates
-8. Slides, for presentations
-9. Windows support: the same app, adjusted to run and fit on Windows
+6. Windows support: the same app, adjusted to run and fit on Windows

 Not planned: `.xlsb` and other macro-enabled formats, and Apple Pages or Keynote files.

 ## Install

 **Download:** get the latest `.dmg` from [Releases](https://github.com/Zedyas/zen-forge/releases).
 It runs on Macs with Apple silicon.
 Previews aren't notarized by Apple yet, so the first time you open Zendo, click **Done**, then go to **System Settings → Privacy & Security** and click **Open Anyway**.

+**Updates:** Zendo checks GitHub for a new version once a day; you can turn this off in the Zendo menu.
+When there is one, click **Download** on Home.
+Zendo downloads the `.dmg`, checks it against the release's checksum and opens it.
+Drag Zendo into Applications and choose **Replace**.

 **Build from source:** requires [Node.js](https://nodejs.org) 22.13 or newer and [pnpm](https://pnpm.io) 10.